-What you should know about WeChat in 2021; Search MAU reached 500 million
+WeChat users & platform insights 2022

 WeChat Search

-The number of monthly active users of WeChat search has reached 500 million.
+The number of monthly active users of WeChat search has reached 700 million according to WeChat official data released in January 2022.

 WeChat search staff said that in the mobile Internet era, search should not be limited by the search box, but need to be accessible by the touch.
 Users can search while chatting.